ericxsun/data-platform/README.md

 data-crawler
 ------------

-crawlers for different types of data, such as sina weibo, tecent weibo, weixin, or baidu baike, and so forth.
+crawlers for different types of data, such as sina weibo, tencent weibo, weixin, or baidu baike, and so forth.

 data-visualization